risk-first/website/A-Conversation.md

 **Eve**:  Well, you know Synergy did their review and asked us to upgrade our Web Server to only allow TLS version 1.1 and greater?

-**Bob**:  Yes, I remember:   We discussed it as a team and thought the simplest thing would be to change the security settings on the Web Server, but we all felt it was pretty risky.
+**Bob**:  Yes, I remember:   we discussed it as a team and thought the simplest thing would be to change the security settings on the Web Server, but we all felt it was pretty risky.
 We decided that in order to flush out [Hidden Risk](Glossary#hidden-risk), we'd upgrade our entire production site to use it _now_, rather than wait for the app launch.

 **Eve**:  Right, and it _did_ flush out [Hidden Risk](Glossary#hidden-risk): some of our existing software broke on Windows 7, which sadly we still need to support.
 So, we had to back it out.